-Rarely do I get excited with a canister vacuum but when I saw the Miele Complete C3, I had to investigate what makes this German made vacuum so special.
+Rarely do I get excited with a canister vacuum, but when I saw the Miele Complete C3, I had to investigate what makes this German-made vacuum so unique.

 A quality product

 But does all this quality worth the asking price of Miele?